walterdrummondjr/Linux-Privilege-Esculation-Sudo-misconfiguration-lab/README.md

 **Information:** We know our kali IP is .10 device and .1 device is the router.
 Our target must be .3 or .4 device.

-### Using nmap tool to discover more information about the host:
+<h1>Using nmap tool to discover more information about the host:</h1>

 nmap -v -sC -sV 10.0.2.3 10.0.2.4 -oN 2ndscan.txt